tytydraco/yessleep/out/I_was_part_of_a_search_and_rescue_team_that_found_a_missing_hiker_I_wish_we_hadnt.md

  I had to die.

 I tried taking matters into my own hands, I found my knife buried in the ruins, I hovered it over my wrists, commanding myself to slash them open, but my body just wouldn’t listen.
-The thought of hanging came to mind, but regrettably I don’t know know to tie a noose.
+The thought of hanging came to mind, but regrettably I don’t know how to tie a noose.

 In the distance, I heard the steady thrum of helicopter blades cutting through the morning air—a sound that made my heart race with dread.
 They must have followed the smoke from the hut.
 I couldn’t be found.
 I wouldn’t be found.